rinliauw/rinliauw.github.io/content/blog/disambiguating-english-with-esperanto/index.md

 | -us    | conditional | I do-us    | I would do     |
 | -i     | infinitive  | do-i it    | to do it       |

-More complex verb suffixes (maybe unnecessary):
+These should cover most cases when forming simple sentences.

+There are also more complex verb suffixes, which may be unnecessary:

 | Suffix | Meaning         | Example         | Interpretation        |
 | :----- | :-------------- | :-------------- | :-------------------- |